itsnicksia/wizardry-daphne-guide/docs/strategies/combat-strategies.md

 # Combat Strategies and Combinations
 ## Openings
 ### What Are Openings?
 In combat, openings are critical opportunities to deal massive damage to enemies.
-Here’s how they work and when to use them effectively:
+Here’s how they work and when to use them effectively.

 * Openings occur when an enemy is forced into a vulnerable state, marked by a gold circle icon above their head.
 * During this state, they take increased damage from attacks.